-If metabolic acidosis exists (blood bicarbonate or total $\rm CO_2$ <18 mmol/l) once the patient is stabilized on the clinical renal diet of choice, supplement with oral sodium bicarbonate (or potassium citrate if hypokalemic) to effect to maintain blood bicarbonate / total $\rm CO_2$ in the range of 18-24 mmol/l.
+If metabolic acidosis exists (blood bicarbonate or total $CO_2 < 18 \text{ mmol/l}$ ) once the patient is stabilized on the clinical renal diet of choice, supplement with oral sodium bicarbonate (or potassium citrate if hypokalemic) to effect to maintain blood bicarbonate / total $CO_2$ in the range of 18-24 mmol/l.

-- 2. Consider treatment for anemia if it is affecting the patient's quality of life: typically, this occurs when the PCV is <0.20 l/l (20%).
+2. Consider treatment for anemia if it is affecting the patient's quality of life: typically, this occurs when the PCV is <0.20 I/I (20%).
 Human recombinant erythropoietin is the most effective treatment but is not approved for veterinary use: darbepoetin is preferable as it is less antigenic than epoetin alfa.
-Anabolic steroids are of no proven benefit and may be detrimental. - 3.
-Treat vomiting and suspected nausea with anti-emetics such as maropitant or ondansetron.
-Consider intermittent omeprazole in dogs with suspected gastric bleeding (eg melena, iron deficiency) or vomiting-induced esophagitis. - 4.
-Give appropriate maintenance fluids parenterally as necessary to maintain hydration (see Footnote). - 5.
-Drugs that rely predominantly on renal function for their clearance from the body should be used with caution in patients in Stage 3 CKD.
+Anabolic steroids are of no proven benefit and may be detrimental.

+3. Treat vomiting and suspected nausea with anti-emetics such as maropitant or ondansetron.
+Treat decreased appetite/weight and/or muscle loss with appetite stimulants such as capromorelin or mirtazapine.
+Consider intermittent omeprazole in dogs with suspected gastric bleeding (eg melena, iron deficiency) or vomiting-induced esophagitis.
+If pharmacological management of appetite is ineffective and/or supplemental hydration is required long-term, enteral feeding tube should be considered.

+4. Give appropriate maintenance fluids parenterally as necessaryto maintain hydration (see Footnote).

+5. Drugs that rely predominantly on renal function for their clearance from the body should be used with caution in patients in Stage 3 CKD.
 It may be necessary to adjust the dose of these drugs (depending on their therapeutic indices) to avoid accumulation.